-- D Outside settlement boundaries planning permission will be granted for new temporary rural workers' dwellings which normally for the first three years of operation will be provided by a caravan, a wooden structure which can be easily dismantled or other temporary accommodation, where it can be demonstrated that: - i) There is an essential need for a temporary dwelling for a worker; and - ii) The essential need cannot be fulfilled by an existing dwelling within the locality; and - iii) The enterprise in question has been planned on a sound financial basis and is capable of being carried on as such - E Where the temporary need is established, the dwelling should whenever possible be well related to existing farm buildings or other dwellings.

-Removal of Occupancy Conditions

-- F The removal of occupancy conditions will be supported where: - i) The dwelling is genuinely surplus to the current and foreseeable future agricultural needs of the holding; and - ii) There is no evidence of a continuing need for housing for persons employed or last employed in agriculture in the locality; and - iii) The dwelling has been widely marketed on terms reflecting its occupancy condition normally for at least 12 months or an appropriate period as agreed with the Local Planning Authority and no interest in occupation has been indicated.
+- D Outside settlement boundaries planning permission will be granted for new temporary rural workers' dwellings which normally for the first three years of operation will be provided by a caravan, a wooden structure which can be easily dismantled or other temporary accommodation, where it can be demonstrated that: - i) There is an essential need for a temporary dwelling for a worker; and - ii) The essential need cannot be fulfilled by an existing dwelling within the locality; and iii) The enterprise in question has been planned on a sound financial basis and is capable of being carried on as such.
+E re the temporary need is established, the dwelling should whenever possible be well related to existing farm buildings or r dwellings.
+Remo oval of C Occupancy Conditions F The r emoval of occupancy conditions will be supported where: i) The dwelling is genuinely surplus to the current and foreseeable future agricultural needs of the holding; and ii) There is no evidence of a continuing need for housing for persons employed or last employed in agriculture in the locality; and iii) The dwelling has been widely marketed on terms reflecting its occupancy condition, normally for at least 12 months or an appropriate period as agreed with the Local Planning Authority, and no interest in occupation has been indicated.